Antonio Monda: Interviews and cultural life

 The New York Times wrote, "Mr. Monda connected with New York viscerally, though his particular affinity was for the city's Jewish-American experience.
 It might seem curious, since Mr. Monda is a practicing Catholic, educated by Jesuits.
 Today he still seems surprised by the attraction.
 "All of a sudden I discovered everything I like – music-wise, novel-wise – is either written, composed, or directed by a Jew", he said.
 He immersed himself in the writing of Singer ("my hero"), Saul Bellow, Norman Mailer and Mr. Roth, as well as in Mr. Allen's films, in Arthur Miller's plays and in George Gershwin and Bob Dylan.
 Next, he had an idea, to make a documentary for Italian audiences on Jewish-American authors.
 He interviewed as many of them as he could and in each case began with a blunt question: "Why do I like you?"
 This style caught the attention of director Wes Anderson, who cast Monda as himself in the film The Life Aquatic and included a parody—a DVD extra called "Mondo Monda" in which Monda asks such questions of Anderson and his associate, co-screenwriter Noah Baumbach, to befuddled reactions.

-Monda often manages to use his interview connections for book topics, classroom speaker series, or social gatherings.
+Monda often manages to use his interview connections for book topics, public speaker series, or social gatherings.

 Amongst those he has interviewed are: Saul Bellow, Jonathan Franzen, Nathan Englander, Toni Morrison, Philip Roth, Martin Amis, Zadie Smith, Don DeLillo, EL Doctorow, Annie Proulx and Elie Wiesel appear in his books Do You Believe? and Il Paradiso dei lettori innamorati.